guyroutledge/atozcss/_posts/2014-06-10-justify-text.md

 list items to act as "grid-items".

-I'll add a width, a background color and some padding to the list items to space them out a bit and set them to `display:inline-block` which is required for them to be justified.
+I'll add a width, a background color and some padding to the list items to space them out a bit.
+I'll also set them to `display:inline-block` which is required for them to be justified.
 To remove the spacing introduced by `inline-block`, I'll set the `font-size` of the grid container to zero and the `font-size` of the grid items to `1rem`.